-We hold our suppliers, vendors and contractors to stringent compliance, anti-corruption, nonconflict, safety and other guidelines and our standard terms and conditions oblige suppliers to adhere to all applicable laws and regulations.
-To identify, assess and manage potential human rights risks, we use an integrated due diligence approach that focuses on workplace rights, is riskbased and leverages our current processes, practices and systems.
+We hold our suppliers, vendors and contractors to stringent compliance, anti-corruption, non-conflict, safety and other guidelines and our standard terms and conditions oblige suppliers to adhere to all applicable laws and regulations.
+To identify, assess and manage potential human rights risks, we use an integrated due diligence approach that focuses on workplace rights, is risk-based and leverages our current processes, practices and systems.

 Procurement professionals apply a rigorous set of standards and follow procedures that outline the requirements for acquiring goods and services, processes for qualifying suppliers, executing contracts and monitoring supplier performance during the contract term.
-Prior to awarding a contract to a new supplier, we screen suppliers across a number of compliance areas (e.g., sanctions, anti-corruption, and human trafficking) using third-party information, such as government and media databases.
-Our due diligence process for identifying, assessing and monitoring human rights risks focuses on three factors: supplier, commodity and location.
+Prior to awarding a contract to a new supplier, we screen suppliers across a number of compliance areas (including sanctions, anti-corruption, and human trafficking) using third-party information, such as government and media databases.
+Our due diligence process for identifying, assessing and monitoring human rights risks focuses on three factors: the supplier, the commodity and the location.
 Identification of a higher risk in these areas triggers further assessment of a supplier's policies and risk management practices prior to continuing with the contracting process.

-The standard terms and conditions in our supplier agreements oblige suppliers to adhere to all applicable laws and regulations, including those related to employment, safety, security, health and the environment, impose similar terms and conditions on their subcontractors, and permit audits and allow access to office and work locations, documentation and personnel.
+The standard terms and conditions in our supplier agreements oblige suppliers to comply with all applicable laws and regulations, including those related to employment, safety, security, health and the environment, impose similar terms and conditions on their subcontractors, and permit audits and allow access to office and work locations, documentation and personnel.
 These standard terms also allow for termination if the supplier's performance is not acceptable.
-Enhanced contractual requirements with respect to human rights may also be utilized depending on the level of risk assessed.